-Windiest Place On Earth… A Look At Locations Around The Globe Experiencing Extreme Winds
+Windiest Place On Earth – A Look At The 11 Windiest Locations On The Planet

-There may be some debate about the location of the windiest place on Earth.
-There are a few locations on the planet, though, where extreme & sustained winds simply eclipse just about everything else.
+In some circles, a large debate is raging about the location of the windiest place on Earth, but there are a few locations on the planet where extreme, sustained winds simply eclipse everything else.

 Most of us have experienced strong or even gale force winds at some point during our lives.
 In most cases, these were exceptions to otherwise much calmer conditions.
 There are a few places on the planet, though, that continually experience extreme windy conditions.

 Declaring the "windiest" place on Earth is not as straightforward as one might think.
 Some criteria may look at maximum wind speeds, others will look at average sustained velocity, and some at how often these atmospheric conditions occur.

 The following section describes which criteria are most suited to define a location with extreme wind activity, as well as the actual areas that fall within this category.

 Over a short period, wind can reach high velocities.
 These strong gusts are often found in extreme weather phenomena like hurricanes and tornadoes and don't last for very long.

 For any location to be acknowledged as being windy, it must experience continuous strong winds over an extended period.
 It is for this reason that using the annual average wind speed is such a good indicator of sustained heavy wind activity.

 By using these criteria, it is much easier to locate and define the region that qualifies as the windiest place in the world: